Polyphase quadrature filter

-A polyphase quadrature filter, or PQF, is a filter bank which splits an input signal into a given number N (mostly a power of 2) of equidistant sub-bands.
-These sub-bands are subsampled by a factor of N, so they are critically sampled.
+A polyphase quadrature filter, or PQF, is a filter bank which splits an input signal into a given number N (mostly a power of 2) of equally distant sub-bands.
+A factor of N subsamples these sub-bands, so they are critically sampled.

 An important application of the polyphase filters (of FIR type) concerns the filtering and decimation of large band (and so high sample rate) input signals, e.g. coming from a high rate ADC, which can not be directly processed by an FPGA or in some case by an ASIC either.
-If the ADC plus FPGA/ASIC interface implements a demultiplexer of the ADC samples in N internal FPGA/ASIC registers, the polyphase filter transforms the decimator FIR filter canonic structure in N parallel branches clocked at 1/N of the ADC clock, allowing digital processing when N=Clock(ADC)/Clock(FPGA).
+Suppose the ADC plus FPGA/ASIC interface implements a demultiplexer of the ADC samples in N internal FPGA/ASIC registers.
+In that case, the polyphase filter transforms the decimator FIR filter canonic structure in N parallel branches clocked at 1÷N of the ADC clock, allowing digital processing when N=Clock(ADC)÷Clock(FPGA).

 This critical sampling introduces aliasing.
 Similar to the MDCT time domain alias cancellation the aliasing of polyphase quadrature filters is canceled by neighbouring sub-bands, i.e. signals are typically stored in two sub-bands.

 Note that signal in odd subbands is stored frequency inverted.